Five & Tenfold Islamic Geometric Patterns

 This first video is an overview of Vintage & Modern Compasses so you can know what to look for.
 Your reslience & perserverence is always important, but will be tested quite a bit if you do not use quality tools.
-My detailed recommendations are available via the materials & equipment page.
+My detailed recommendations are available via my materials & equipment page.
 Whilst you are there, do check info and links for paper, pencils, pens & rulers, erasers & sharpeners too –I’ve lots to say on them all!
 Many are Amazon afflicted links, so I earn a little commission at no cost to you for making these recommendations.
 Every little helps!

-Week 2 - Two Constructions to Divide a Circle into Five & Ten - Using a Compass & Straight Edge
+Activity 2: Two Constructions to Divide a Circle into Five & Ten - Using a Compass & Straight Edge

 You may now have a better idea of the different tools & the many combinations that follow.
 But what is your preference?
 Perhaps you're already decided, or happy to play with a few combinations.
 You may like something now and change your mind for a different drawing later!
 Therefore find what best works for you whilst you build up familiarity, confidence & accuracy with these constructions.
 The radius doesn't have to be defined for these drawings, but make sure you don’t pick the biggest radius for your compass, as you may struggle when you have to increase that radius twice for the first construction.
 Saying that, new geometers do start larger (e.g. 9cm to 11cm on A3 paper) and try smaller for your further drawings.
 Repeat as many times as you need and ENJOY!

-Week 3 - The Sheikh Zayed Grand Mosque Fivefold Motif - A Geometric PentaBlossom
+Activity 3:The Sheikh Zayed Grand Mosque Fivefold Motif - A Geometric PentaBlossom

 Our first pattern is an oldie but a goodie – one of my main goals was to improve existing tutorials.
 This pattern was given the one minute animation treatment three years ago as part of a good run of #tutorialtuesdays.
 The animation with its chirpy music didn’t show a hint of the difficulties involved in drawing 5 & 10 divisions.
 So the comments section on YouTube often seemed the home of the frustrated geometer.
-So as every in a timely fashion, I’m fixing that now.
-So we have the initial construction, followed by two different ways I added detail and colour to the weave.
+So, as ever in a timely fashion, I’m fixing that now.
+We have the initial construction, followed by two different ways I added detail and colour to the weave.
 I know it’s super tempting to recreate what you see like for like, but if you can, resist, you will really get more out of the creative process if you have to think about colour, combinations and placement.
 If you’re not confident with colour, keep it simple with no more then three colours, play with them, get to know how they behave on a test paper with differing amounts of water… you learn so much, how they behave and how they dry, also find the level of dilution that you like most.
-And if you don’t love it, paint another, the first informs the second and so on and you learn so much when the pressure is off… regardless of how you do it, enjoy every line, curve and brush stroke…
+And if you don’t love it, paint another, the first informs the second and so on and you learn so much when the pressure is off… regardless of how you do it, enjoy every line, curve and brush stroke!

-Week 4 - The Tenfold Rosette
+Activity 4: The Tenfold Rosette

-Activity 4 - Watch either the existing tutorial #13 - Tenfold Rosette 3 Ways Tutorial - Drawing & Painting Islamic Geometric Pattern or new tutorial Drawing & Painting the Tenfold Islamic Geometric Rosette in a Pentagon to construct this rosette pattern that so many of us love.
+Watch either the existing tutorial #13 - Tenfold Rosette 3 Ways Tutorial - Drawing & Painting Islamic Geometric Pattern or new tutorial Drawing & Painting the Tenfold Islamic Geometric Rosette in a Pentagon to construct this rosette pattern that so many of us love.
 Draw, trace, transfer, tile or weave as you wish - between these two videos you can see a lot of techniques and outcomes.

 It’d be fair to say this is the archetypal Islamic Geometric Rosette that has perfection built in throughout.
 Look at the perfect regular pentagrams, five pointed stars in between the petals, In all other rosette patterns they aren’t regular; they are optimal for their situation, but never regular, not in twelvefold, or eightfold or any other fold!
 Dividing a circle in to five and ten isn’t intuitive or easy.
 Yet the outcomes, the shape, their relationship & their proportions are ones that resonate with so much geometry in nature and our universe.
-More of this in the coming week’s patterns.
+More of this in the coming weeks' patterns.

 The first video, ideal for beginners, starts from scratch, including dividing a circle in to 5 & 10 and our first meeting with the fivefold rectangle which will come up repeatedly in the coming weeks.
 Then constructing the rosette as a single motif and at this stage, this can’t be tiled (tessellated).
 To do this, I return to my favourite tools, tracing paper & a spoon!
 Tessellating the rosette correctly requires a specific tile, the rhombus, which then allows you to stitch the pattern together seamlessly.
 I also wanted to add how I weave a pattern, so another technique to try out if you wish.